lost-egg/lost-egg.github.io/combat.md

 **Action** Simple; **Duration** Instant
 **Requirement** A battle group will follow your commands.

 Declare an order and roll ([Charisma, Appearance, or Intelligence] + War) against difficulty 1, using Intelligence if you're not actively participating in the battle, Charisma if you're leading from the front and inspiring the troops, or Appearance if you're leading by example.
-If you succeed, the battle group follows your order on the next turn, and adds (extra successes) to all of its dice pools for actions taken during that turn.
+If you succeed, the battle group follows your order on the next turn, and adds (total successes) to all of its dice pools for actions taken during that turn.

 #### Rally